 8. Install Security Software

-Smartphone antivirus app looks for suspicious activity linked with your data and application inside your smartphone, their scheduled scans can remove the potential hazardous files.
+Their scheduled scans can remove potentially hazardous files.
 These apps also check the downloaded content for possible malware.

 9. Beware of Suspicious Software Emails and Links